Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 What happens after my guide lapses?

 If it has been more than four years since you submitted a guide, your credits should still transfer just like older credits taken by all other students in the same degree program at a given university.
+In any case, you may want to return to the Alabama Transfers website and obtain a new "official" guide in your major area.

 What happens if I change majors?